-Do not allow anyone to stand between tractor and unit when backing up to the unit.
+• Do not allow anyone to stand between tractor and unit when backing up to the unit.

 - Keep bystanders away from equipment. - 1.
-Place unit on a level, dry area free of debris and other foreign object. - 2.
-Use clevis style hitch on the tractor.
-Lock the tractor draw-bar in the center position. - 3.
-Provide enough clearance to back the tractor safely into the unit. - Use the implement jack, found on the front hitch to level hitch height to tractor draw-bar.
-(See connecting the Hydraulics) - 5.
-Back slowly and align the draw-bar with the hitch. - 6.
+Place unit on a level, dry area free of debris and other foreign objects. - 2.
+Back slowly and align the 3-Point with the implement links. - 3.
+Connect lower links using hardened 1-1/8" hitch pins. - 4.
+Connect upper link using a hardened 1" hitch pin. - 5.
 Shut off the tractor, place all controls in neutral, set the parking brake, remove the key, and wait for all moving parts to stop.